Cong flays LDF govt for filing attempt to murder case against YC workers | Politics

 Leader of Opposition in the assembly, V D Satheesan lashed out at the LDF government over the police action against his party activists for raising slogans against the CM inside an aircraft, but made it clear that the party would not disown them.

 ''They were raising protest in the flight.
 However, none of the Congress leaders were informed about it.
-We have not sent anyone to protest but we are not disowning them,'' Satheesan told the media here.
+We have not sent anyone to protest but we are not disowning them,'' the Congress leader told the media here.

-The FIR launched by the police in Thiruvananthapuram says due to political enmity, the three accused namely Farzeen Majid, Naveen Kumar and Suneeth Kumar conspired to kill Chief Minister Pinarayi Vijayan and boarded the flight from Kannur to Thiruvananthapuram.
+The FIR launched by the police in Thiruvananthapuram states that due to political enmity, the three accused namely Farzeen Majid, Naveen Kumar and Suneeth Kumar conspired to kill Chief Minister Pinarayi Vijayan and boarded the flight from Kannur to Thiruvananthapuram.

 Meanwhile, sources said one of the accused, Majeed, a teacher by profession, has been suspended from the school, where he has been working pending investigation.